Transform your life, and your family's, with a career in healthcare.

 - Registered Nurse (RN)

-To be eligible for the WATCH Project, all potential participants must:
+Eligibility: To be eligible for the WATCH Project, you must:

 You will be contacted by WATCH Project staff who will review your eligibility.
 Once pre-qualified you will have the opportunity to attend a WATCH healthcare career screening day.
-A career coordinator will then begin to guide you through a no-cost intake and screenings such as criminal background checks, drug screenings, and a health exam.
+A career coordinator will then begin to guide you through a no-cost intake that includes a criminal background check, drug screening, and health exam.

 The WATCH Project is a Health Profession Opportunity Grant(HPOG).